yadavshashankr/one-host-pro/README.md

 ## 🚀 Quick Start

-1. Open the application in your browser: [Live Demo](https://yadavshashankr.github.io/local-host/)
+1. Open the application in your browser: [Live Demo](https://yadavshashankr.github.io/one-host/)
 2. You'll see your unique Peer ID
-3. Share your Peer ID with someone you want to connect with
+3. Share your Peer ID with someone you want to connect with:
+   - Copy using the copy button
+   - Share via the share button (mobile)
+   - Or let others scan your QR code
 4. Enter their Peer ID to connect
-5. Once connected, you can:
+5. Once connected (green status indicator), you can:
    - Click or drag files to send
    - View transfer progress
    - See file history